 Skip to main content

-By the seventh century the geopolitical and religious map of the Middle East had changed.
+By the 600s, the geopolitical and religious map of the Middle East had changed.
 In the space previously occupied by Zoroastrian Persia, and beyond, the new religion of Islam was gaining ground - both metaphorically and literally.
-Of the four eastern "patriarchal sees" (places where the leading bishops in the church had their official "seat"), three ended up under Islam, leading to Constantinople, already known as the "Ecumenical Patriarch", becoming even more prominent In many ways, a trail-blazer in terms of Christian engagement and apologetics vis-a-vis Islam was Theodore Abu Qurrah (750-820), an Arab-speaking Melkite Christian in Syria.
+Of the four eastern "patriarchal sees" (places where the leading bishops in the church had their official "seat"), three ended up under Islam, leading to Constantinople, already known as the "Ecumenical Patriarch", becoming even more prominent.
+At this time, an Arab-speaking Melkite Christian in Syria by the name of Theodore Abu Qurrah (750-820) was a pioneer in terms of Christian engagement and apologetics vis-a-vis Islam.
 He articulated the truths of the Christian faith using the terms and concepts of Islam.
-In the East Syrian "Church of the East" (Nestorians) Catholicos Timothy I (d.
-823) played a similar role.
+In the East Syrian "Church of the East" (Nestorians), Catholicos Timothy I (d.
+823) likewise engaged in apologetics vis-à-vis Islam.

-The first iconoclastic period began with the removal of the prominent icon of Christ the Saviour from a gate into the city in 726.
+In the 700s, the church underwent another controversy, this time about the practice of venerating images of Christ and the saints.
+As Muslim advanced, there was a move away from the practice of venerating images of saints and of Christ, which many saw to be a violation of the commandment not to make graven images (and therefore subject to God’s judgment in the form of Islam).
+Those who opposed the practice of icon veneration were called iconoclasts, while those who supported it were called “iconodules”.
+The first period of iconoclasm began with the removal of the prominent icon of Christ the Saviour from a gate into the city of Constantinople in 726.
 This first phase of the controversy saw many prominent iconodules exiled and worse.
-It was John of Damascus, in the paradoxical "safety" of Muslim Syria, who was able to articulate the iconodule position in theological terms, viewing such images and their veneration as a necessary consequence of the incarnation.
+A church council in 754 even condemned the veneration of icons.
+It was John of Damascus, in the paradoxical "safety" of Muslim Syria, who was able to articulate the iconodule position in theological terms, considering such images and their veneration a necessary consequence of the incarnation.
 "I shall not cease to honour matter, for it was through matter that my salvation came to pass . . .
 Do not despise matter, for it is not despicable; nothing is despicable that God has made."
-The controversy raged until the Seventh Ecumenical Council in 787, which canonised (gave official church approval to) the reverencing of icons, drawing a distinction between the adoration due to God alone (latria) and the lesser reverence (proskynesis) afforded to, say, an icon of Christ, whereby "whoever venerate the image venerate in it the reality of what is there represented".
+The controversy raged until the Seventh Ecumenical Council in 787, which canonised (gave official church approval to) the reverencing of icons, drawing a distinction between the “adoration” (latria) due to God alone and the lesser “reverence” (proskynesis) afforded to, say, an icon of Christ, whereby "whoever venerates the image venerate in it the reality of what is there represented".
+Icon veneration became part-and-parcel of church practice, particularly in the Orthodox East.
+Protestant Christians do not hold to the rulings of this Council, and do not practise the veneration of images.

 Comments